We create independent thinkers, preparing your child for 21st century success

 - Intercultural understanding.

-The Australian Curriculum is based on the fact that to meet the changing expectations of society and to contribute to the creation of a more productive, sustainable and just society, young people will need a wide and adaptive set of knowledge, understanding, skills and dispositions.
 Although the curriculum is organised by subjects, it also includes general capabilities and cross-curriculum priorities which add richness and depth to each subject and help students see the interconnectedness and relevance of their learning.

 How our students learn